 The category stresses that your organization’s long-term organizational success and competitive environment are key strategic issues that need to be integral parts of your overall planning.
-Making decisions about your organization’s core competencies and work systems is an integral part of ensuring your organization’s success now and in the future, and these decisions are therefore key strategic decisions.
+Making decisions about your organization’s core competencies and outsourcing decisions is an integral part of ensuring your organization’s success now and in the future, and these decisions are therefore key strategic decisions.

-While many organizations are increasingly adept at strategic planning, executing plans is still a significant challenge.
-This is especially true given market demands to be agile and be prepared for unexpected change, such as volatile economic conditions or disruptive technologies that can upset an otherwise fast-paced but more predictable marketplace.
+While many organizations are increasingly adept at strategic planning, the organizational agility to rapidly change strategy, operations, and plans as opportunities or needs arise is still a significant challenge.
+This is especially true given market demands to be prepared for unexpected change, such as volatile economic conditions, national and global emergencies, disruptive technologies, and disruptive events that can upset an otherwise fast-paced but more predictable marketplace.
 This category highlights the need to focus not only on developing your plans, but also on your capability to execute them.